Common Questions (FAQ)

 There is no charge for Vertical World Members.
 Once the Belay Check is passed the climber’s membership card will be endorsed with BELAY CHECK, allowing full use of the ropes in accordance with Vertical World Rules.

 Non-members will receive a Vertical World Belay Card when they pass the test.
-The card is valid for one year at all Vertical World Gyms.
+Belay checks are valid for one year at all Vertical World gyms.

 6. If I’m younger than 18, who can fill out my waiver?